CoreMedia/content-hub-adapter-coremedia-navigation/docs/installation.md

 ## Release Download

-Go to [Release](https://github.com/CoreMedia/<PROJECT_REPO>/releases) and download the version that matches you CMCC release version.
+Go to [Release](https://github.com/CoreMedia/content-hub-adapter-coremedia-navigation/releases) and download the version that matches your CMCC release version.

-From the Blueprint workspace's root folder, extract the ZIP file into `modules/extensions`.
+From the Blueprint workspace root folder, extract the ZIP file into `modules/extensions`.

 Continue with [Activate the extension](#activate-the-extension).